mrvea/angular-service-layer/README.md

 		return derivedCtor as T & ContextualMethods<U[number]['prototype']>
     };
 ```
-The add method takes all of the properties and filters only functions, filters out private or hidden methods a makes a wrapper method
+The `addMethods` takes all of the properties and filters only functions, filters out private or hidden methods and makes a wrapper method

 ```ts
 function addMethod(derivedCtor: Constructor, baseCtor: Constructor) {